-There are thousands of aircraft that have been built over the years in order to perform certain tasks.
-Some of the planes have become famous by them men and women that have flown them.
+Thousands of aircraft have been built over the years to perform certain tasks.
+Some of the planes have become famous by the men and women who have flown them.
 Others remain famous only amongst the true diehard aviation crowd.
-The Stinson L-5 Sentinel is one of those aircraft that served a very important role during WWII but like so many others is often overlooked due to it’s lack of being either a bomber or a fighter.
+The Stinson L-5 Sentinel is one of those aircraft that served a very important role during WWII but like so many others is often overlooked due to its lack of being either a bomber or a fighter.
 It’s no surprise that the bomber boys and fighter jockeys got so much more attention.
-Publicity at the time was a crucial factor in keeping the American spirit alive and willing to participate in the fight.
+Publicity at the time was crucial in keeping the American spirit alive and willing to participate in the fight.
 That often came at the expense of fantastic stories of bravery and courage amongst those fighting.
 This little plane has just such a story and it’s one I never get tired of.

 The L-5 Sentinel was a liaison aircraft stationed in multiple theaters.
-It served not only as a liaison but also as a trainer, a spotter, a transporter and even as a ground attacker in rare instances.
-The L-5 came after a long line of other observation based platforms were needed by the US Army Air Corps.
-The L-1 Vigilant for example, as seen above, was built in 1938 in competition for the US Air Corps observation platform request to compete with the German Fieseler Storch which was shown at the Cleveland Air Races.
-While the L-1 and L-5 were both built by Stinson there were radical differences in fuselage design, engine capabilities and cargo capacity.
+It served not only as a liaison but also as a trainer, a spotter, a transporter, and even as a ground attacker in rare instances.
+The L-5 came after a long line of other observation-based platforms.
+The US Army Air Corps sent out a design study to compete with the German Fieseler Storch which was first shown in 1937 at the International Airshow in Zurich.
+The Fieseler was again shown at the Cleveland Air Races four months after the study was completed at Wright Field in May 1938.
+Stinson won the contract in January 1939 with an initial order of 100 planes.
+In June 1940 the Model 74 Prototype was completed and test flown but wasn’t accepted by the military until September of that year.
+The first production model was accepted in September 1941.
+While Stinson built the L-1 and L-5, there were noticeable differences in fuselage design, engine capabilities, and cargo capacity.
 One of the few similarities is that both planes were designed solely during WWII for military purposes and neither had civilian counterparts.
-Currently only five L-1’s exist today with the only flight worthy example being at Fantasy of Flight in Polk City, FL
+At the time of this writing, March of 2015, only five L-1s exist with the only flight-worthy example being at Fantasy of Flight in Polk City, FL

-The L-5 became a standard work horse between the front line guys and the behind the scene operators.
-L-5s would bring medical supplies to forward areas and then return with wounded men.
-It would observe forward positions and radio them back to artillery positions or to the GI’s about to come under enemy fire.
+The L-5 became a standard workhorse for the Army Air Forces.
+The various roles that defined the plane were themselves defined by the theater of operation they were flying in.
+In the European Theater a more administrative role was assumed with the flying of officers between basses, communications, messengers, couriers, traveling between HQ, Corps or division posts.
 Generals and other high brass officials liked the plane as a transport between bases.
-The USAAF, US Marines and US Navy used the L-5 in the European, Pacific and Far East theaters in WWII.
-It was also used in Korea during the Korean War.
+In the Pacific Theater the L-5s would bring medical supplies to forward areas and then return with wounded men.
+It would observe forward positions and radio them back to artillery positions or to the GIs about to come under enemy fire.
+L-5’s assigned to Marine units were used solely for artillery observation.
+The USAAF and US Marines used the L-5 in the European, Pacific, and Far East theaters in WWII.
+While 306 L-5’s were ordered by the US Navy during WWII, they were handed over to the Marines and never flown by the Navy until after WWII.
+The L-5 was also used in Korea during the Korean War.
 The roles of this little plane seemed to be endless and thus also was the courage of the pilots who had to constantly fly them.
-These planes had no guns, had no advantage in a dogfight, they couldn’t fly at high altitude or at high speed.
+These planes had no guns, had no advantage in a dogfight, they couldn’t fly at high altitudes or high speeds.
 They were constantly under enemy ground fire.
-Needless to say while the L-5 had an important job it was not an easy job.
+Needless to say, while the L-5 had an important job it was not an easy job.

-In 2011 at EAA Airventure Oshkosh, WI, I had the great fortune of meeting Chris and Jerri Bergen, the owners of Lady Satan, a beautifully restored L-5 that had an amazing history behind it.
-At the time I was working for Warbird Digest and was covering a story on the plane without any real knowledge of it’s history.
+In 2011 at EAA Airventure Oshkosh, WI, I had the great fortune of meeting Chris and Jerri Bergen, the owners of Lady Satan Bureau 02766, a beautifully restored L-5 that had an amazing history behind it.
+At the time I was working for Warbird Digest and was covering a story on the plane without any real knowledge of its history.
 After initially finding the plane parked outside Warbird Alley behind the reenactors area, I spent much time talking with Chris and Jerry and learned the amazing story of the plane and the pilot.
-This particular plane was flown by a then 93 year old veteran named Tom Rozga.
-He flew Lady Satan during the invasion of the island of Iwo Jima as a forward observer.
-Not only did the plane receive fire but the patches can still be seen on the plane today.
-Chris and Jerri also have the original logbooks that show Tom’s signature along with the date and type of mission flown.
+This particular plane was flown by a then 93-year-old veteran named Tom Rozga at Iwo Jima.
+He flew the real Lady Satan, Bureau 02757 during the invasion of the island of Iwo Jima as a forward observer.
+The Bergen’s Lady Satan was restored in honor of Tom including bazookas under the wings and his favorite cigarettes in the windshield.
+Chris and Jerri also have the original logbooks that show Tom’s signature along with the date and type of mission flown in their plane.
+A third L-5 owned at the time by Duncan Cameron, Bureau 02747 was also a combat veteran from Iwo Jima.
+All three were designated OY-1 by the Navy.
 Tom was at Oshkosh that year as an honored veteran on the panel.
 His whole family was there in attendance which prompted a photo shoot with everyone.
-There was 42 members of the immediate and extended family present for Tom.
+There were 42 members of the immediate and extended family present for Tom.
 It was truly an impressive sight.
 This one little gem in the aviation world is merely a taste of the history that endures today.
 While not the fanciest, not the fastest, and certainly not the biggest; the importance of what this plane did and what Tom did is unbelievable.